Li through, Schiavone out at French Open

 Seventh seed Li had to fight hard against world number 36 Christina McHale of the United States before winning 3-6 6-2 6-1 and setting up a fourth-round match against Kazakh qualifier Yaroslava Schedova.

-Nadal, who celebrates his 26th birthday on Sunday, will play his friend and frequent practice partner Juan Monaco in the last 16 after the Argentine beat Canadian 19th seed Milos Raonic 6-7 6-3 6-7 6-3 6-4.

-"We know each other very well, we practise very often together, so we both know what we are going to try to do," Nadal told a news conference.

-While her rivals for the women's title toiled, second seed Maria Sharapova swept past Peng Shuai of China 6-2 6-1 and has now spent seven minutes less on court in three matches than Schiavone and Lepchenko did in their single encounter.
+While her rivals toiled, second seed Maria Sharapova swept past Peng Shuai of China 6-2 6-1 and has now spent eight minutes less on court in three matches than Schiavone and Lepchenko did in their single encounter.

 On a hot day at Roland Garros, Russian Mikhail Youzhny melted hearts when he scrawled the word "SORRY!" in the clay with the toe of his shoe after winning only six points in the first eight games of a three-set thrashing by Spanish sixth seed David Ferrer.